system76/tech-docs/src/models/darp6/external-overview.md

 ### Keyboard Shortcuts

-The Bonobo WS has the following actions available using the Fn and Function keys:
+The Darter Pro has the following actions available using the Fn and Function keys:

 |Key                        |Shortcut|Action                             |
 |---------------------------|--------|-----------------------------------|